NixOS/rfcs/rfcs/0097-no-read-store-dir.md

 ```

 Traditional sandboxing could be seen as an alternative to this, however, they are not mutually exclusive,
-since this change is fundamentally just changing some permissions in NixOS.
+since this change is fundamentally just changing some permissions.
 Improving the permissions for /nix/store will not decrease security for traditional sandboxes.

 # Unresolved questions